Realty Executives Phoenix

 Quick access to the 101 and 51 makes PV convenient to Casinos, Lakes, 15 Cactus League Spring Training games, the occasional Superbowl, the Fiesta Bowl and Arizona Cardinal Stadium, the Arizona Coyotes Hockey Arena, Phoenix Rising Soccer, numerous Collector Car Auctions, the PGA Phoenix Open and more.
 A PV resident typically lives within a 5 mile drive circle of all their favorite restaurants, groceries, Spa resorts, salons and shopping.

 A short 2 hour drive north takes you to Sedona or Forrest Highlands in the cool pines, or to Ski Flagstaff with elevation of 12,000 feet.
-A 5 hours northeast takes you towards the four corners of Utah, Colorado, New Mexico, or to the Grand Canyon.
+A 5 hour drive northeast takes you to the four corners intersecting Utah, Colorado, New Mexico, or to the Grand Canyon.
 Driving 4-5 hours west you can visit the beaches of Mexico or Southern California.

 Real estate here has always provided steady appreciation.
-Last year, the PV median home price was $2.4 Million with a median square foot price of $455 (Cromford Jan 2021).
+In 2021 the PV median home price was $2.4 Million with a median square foot price of $455 (Cromford Jan 2021).
+Now you would be lucky to get a one acre lot for $1.8M and homes under $3M are a rarity.
 These values have continued to rise steadily over the years (Latest Housing Market Updates Here).

 There are many mountainside homes and large multi-acre estates on elevated grades in Paradise Valley.
-Many hillside homes view breathtaking Sonoran Desert sunsets, gorgeous surrounding mountain peaks, snow covered a few times each winter.
+Many hillside homes view breathtaking Sonoran Desert sunsets,gorgeous surrounding mountain peaks, snow covered a few times each winter.
 Other homes also view the Scottsdale and/or Phoenix skylines.
 There is a no-dynamite policy in PV, which requires years to build a pad and driveway, and these costs are usually reflected in the price of the home.
 Of course, with the views are sometimes trade-offs including steps, steep driveways, and small usable yards.
 Due to the hillside terrain, biking and walking on incline are popular with residents.
-I served on the PV Hillside Committee in the 1980s and learned a great deal about the nuances specific to the area’s soil conditions and the logic behind many of the building restrictions.

 Settlement in Paradise Valley began here just after World War II.
 The homes were modest in size and style and they usually occupied 1 to 5 acres.
 In the late 1950s, Phoenix and Scottsdale were looking to expand their respective boundaries, so residents formed a "Citizens Committee for the Incorporation of the Town of Paradise Valley, Arizona" with the main goals to keep zoning to a one house per acre minimum; to keep the area entirely residential; and to keep government regulation to a minimum.
 The town became a reality in 1961.
 Many of the original homes included incredible estates of some of this Country and State's founding families, vacationing politicians, dignitaries and celebrities.
 Several have been preserved and are now resorts and/or residences.